 Pick strawberries and solve the maze at Redberry Farm

-Kids will love picking their own strawberries at Redberry, taking punnets back to your hotel to enjoy later.
+Kids will love picking their own strawberries at Redberry, and taking punnets back to your hotel to enjoy later.
 After getting your fill of berries, head over to feed the rabbits, ride on the bumper boats or tumble around in the bubble balls.
 If that’s still not enough, you can test yourself by solving the largest permanent maze in the southern hemisphere.

 Laze on a secluded beach